-2019 field-side operations for logging residue are the same as those presented in the 2018 SOT for IDL (Hartley et al., 2018).
+2020 field-side operations for logging residue are the same as those presented in the 2018 & 2019 SOT for IDL (Hartley et al. 2018, Hartley et al. 2019).
 As before, it is assumed that the forest residue is brought to the landing as part of the primary harvest operation and as such does not incur harvest or collection cost.
 Instead, the supply chain starts with size reduction of material that has been dried to 30% moisture content in the field.
-Size reduction is performed with a mobile chipper, and the operational characteristics of the equipment are based on descriptions resulting from the High Tonnage project completed by Auburn University (Sokhansanj et al., 2014).
+Size reduction is performed with a mobile chipper, and the operational characteristics of the equipment are based on descriptions resulting from the High Tonnage project completed by Auburn University (Sokhansanj et al. 2014).
 The chips are blown directly into a truck for transport, eliminating the need for additional loading equipment.
-For clean pine the field-side operations are the same as those presented in the 2018 SOT for CFP

-(Hartley et al., 2018).
+For clean pine the field-side operations are the same as those presented in the 2018 SOT for CFP (Hartley et al. 2018).
 Felling is completed using a feller-buncher, and a grapple skidder is utilized.
-Operational characteristics of both pieces of equipment are based on descriptions resulting from the High Tonnage project completed by Auburn University (Sokhansanj et al., 2014).
+Operational characteristics of both pieces of equipment are based on descriptions resulting from the High Tonnage project completed using a feller-buncher, and a grapple skidder is utilized.
+Operational characteristics of both pieces of equipment are based on descriptions resulting from the High Tonnage project completed using a feller-buncher, and a grapple skidder is utilized.
+Operational characteristics of both pieces of equipment are based on descriptions resulting from the High Tonnage project completed by Auburn University (Sokhansanj et al. 2014).
 The logs are delimbed using a gate delimber at the landing prior to stacking.
 The delimbed logs are then stacked into a pile for storage until transportation.